zhengshou/scnn/README.md

 0. change to demo directory: `cd ./demo/`.
 1. run the demo using the matlab code `run_demo.m` or the python code `run_demo.py`.
 2. find the final result in the folder `./pred/final/`. either in .mat format (for matlab) or .csv format (for python).
+    - Note for the meaning of in seg_swin.
+Each row stands for one candidate segment.
+As for each column:
+        * 1: video name in THUMOS14 test set
+        * 2: sliding window length measured by number of frames
+        * 3: start frame index
+        * 4: end frame index
+        * 5: start time
+        * 6: end time
+        * 9: confidence score of being the class indicated in the column 11
+        * 10: confidence score of being action/non-background
+        * 11: the predicted action class (from the 20 action classes and the background)
+        * 12: sliding window overlap. all 0.25. means using 75% overlap window.
+    - Note for the meaning of res:
+        * this matrix represents the confidence score on each frame per each class
+        * column corresponds to each frame and row corresponds to each action class
+        * the size of this matrix: the number of action classes (20 here) by the number of frames

 ### Our pre-trained models and pre-computed results of S-CNN on THUMOS Challenge 2014 action detection task:
 0. Models: